FireDaemon ZeroInput 0.0.0.4

 With the release of Windows 10 and Server 2016, Microsoft decided to block keyboard and mouse input on Session 0.
 So if you have an interactive Windows service running on Session 0, your keyboard and mouse will not work and you will not be able to interact with your application.
 For more information please refer to our comprehensive discussion on the matter.
 Additionally, with the release of Windows 10 1803 and Server 2019 Microsoft decided to remove the Interactive Services Detection Service entirely from the operating system.

 So, behold, we created FireDaemon ZeroInput.
-This is a digitally signed kernel mode driver that restores the keyboard and mouse functionality on Session 0 on Windows 10, Server 2016, and Server 2019.
+This is a digitally signed kernel-mode driver that restores the keyboard and mouse functionality on Session 0 on Windows 10, Server 2016, and Server 2019.
 The driver also removes the "blacked out" Session 0 desktop on Windows 10 and Server 2019.
 FireDaemon Zero works with FireDaemon ZeroInput and detects that the driver is present and gives you the ability to remain on Session 0 indefinitely (normally you would be kicked out after 30-seconds).

 Warning and Disclaimer

 By downloading and installing FireDaemon ZeroInput you fully acknowledge that this software modifies your Windows operating system in order to restore functionality that Microsoft has intentionally removed.
-As such, you now assume all risk and FireDaemon Technologies Limited will not be liable for any losses or damages as a result.
-If you have any doubt whatsoever in regard to the usefulness or fit for purpose of this driver then please, do not use it.
+As such, you now assume all risks and FireDaemon Technologies Limited will not be liable for any losses or damages as a result.
+If you have any doubt whatsoever in regard to the usefulness or fitness for purpose of this driver then please, do not use it.
 Additionally, FireDaemon Technologies Limited provides no warranty that ZeroInput will continue to work correctly with any future update to Microsoft Windows 10, Server 2016 or Server 2019 or any future Microsoft operating system.

 What Does ZeroInput Cost?